Please

 intent of your question, we can think of God as being able to assess the

-events of the world an infinite number of moves in advance.
-And,
+events of the world an infinite number of choices in advance.

-in all of this, we can trust that Gods intent is, well, something along
+And, in all of this, we can trust that Gods intent is, well, something

 shall not prevail (Matthew 16:18).